hankim813/koa-angular-lecture/angularjs/services-and-factories.md

 > controllers --- ask ---> services --- ask ---> factories

 So you should only inject factories into services and you should only inject services into controllers.

+The common scenario is that a controller needs some information, say.. the current user data.
+The controller would ask the service for this information.
+If the service does not already have the current user data, it would then ask the factory to fetch that data from your database.
+Once the factory returns the user data, the service would save this data and then return to the controller.

 Let's take a look at a sample pair of services and factories: